The Virus in the Environment / Disinfection

-- Indoors, virus loses its infectivity within one month; therefore, it should be safe to introduce a new puppy indoors one month after the active infection has ended.
+- Indoors, virus loses its infectivity within one month (assuming room temperature or higher is maintained); therefore, it should be safe to introduce a new puppy indoors one month after the active infection has ended.

 - Freezing is completely protective to the virus.
-If the outdoors is contaminated and is frozen, one must wait for it to thaw out before safely introducing a new puppy.
+If the outdoors is contaminated and is frozen, one must wait for it to thaw out and warm up before safely introducing a new puppy.